wandvvs/expression-parser/README.md

 ## Stages of Interpretation
 1. Lexical analysis (tokenization)
-2. Building an AST Tree using recursive descent parsing
+2. Syntax analysis (Building an AST Tree using recursive descent parsing)
 3. Executing an expression

 ## Grammar